uladzislau-varabei/stylegan-tf2/README.md

 To control GPU memory usage one can refer to a function `prepare_gpu()` in `tf_utils.py`.
 <br>
 Depending on your operating system and use case you might want to change memory managing.
-By default, on Linux `memory_growth` option is used, while on Windows memory is limited with some reasonable number to allow use of PC (such as opening browsers with small number of tabs).
+By default, on Linux all available memory is used, while on Windows memory is limited with some reasonable number to allow use of PC (such as opening browsers with small number of tabs).
 <br>
-*Note:* the code was used with GPUs with 8 Gb of memory, so if your card has more/less memory it is strongly recommended to consider modifying `prepare_gpu()` function.
+*Note:* the code was used with GPUs with 8 Gb of memory, so if your card has more/less memory it is strongly recommended to consider modifying `prepare_gpu()` function and batch size in training configs.

 ## System requirements

-* The code was tested on Windows (and will be on Linux later, I hope).
+* The code was tested on Windows and Linux.
 * The following software should be installed on your machine:
 ```
 - NVIDIA driver 461.92 or newer